I was afraid.

 All in the space of 3 years.

-If my first name was Anarchy, everyone would believe it to be the perfect name.
+If my first name was Chaos, everyone would have believed it.

 “Strength does not come from physical capacity.